dexie/dexie-website/docs/Dexie/Dexie.use().md

 Interface definitions for DBCore is found [here](https://github.com/dfahlander/Dexie.js/blob/master/src/public/types/dbcore.d.ts)

-In this version, the CRUD hooks are called from a built-in middleware: [hooksMiddleware](https://github.com/dfahlander/Dexie.js/blob/v3.0.0-alpha.5/src/hooks/hooks-middleware.ts): A middleware that makes sure to call CRUD hooks in a backward compatible manner.
+In this version, the CRUD hooks are called from a built-in middleware (hooksMiddleware): A middleware that makes sure to call CRUD hooks in a backward compatible manner.

+In Dexie 3, compound indexes can be used partially as if the first part was ha plain index.
+This is also accomplished via a DBCore middleware [VirtualIndex](https://github.com/dfahlander/Dexie.js/blob/v3.0.1/src/dbcore/virtual-index-middleware.ts).